nottrobin/robinwinslow.uk/_articles/peters-parting-principles.md

 This is one I've been feeling and seeing more and more.
 What matters in the long run is not breakneck productivity, it is careful, well thought-out solutions to problems that form a solid foundation.
 Our industry has been brought up on "move fast and break things", but that has never been the way to build lasting value.

-Slowing down, working at a manageable pace is good for our mental and physical health, but is also the way to build lasting value.
+Slowing down and working at a manageable pace is good for our mental and physical health, but is also the way to build lasting value.

-## What rules
+## What rules?

 > There are no ‘rules’, be willing to change the way you work and the way you think.